 These four words just seem so clever that every young couple has probably subscribed to it, or at least want their partners to hear about it.

 But it’s not just for the sake of talk.
 Turns out, the happy wife, happy life saying actually rings true, not just in your relationship with your spouse, but also when it comes to your overall well-being.

-Having a happy spouse can make you healthier, according to a new study published by the American Psychological Association.
+Because according to a new study published by the American Psychological Association, having a happy spouse can make you healthier.

 The researchers named three possible reasons why people with happy partners tend to be healthier: